STEELISI/DISCERN/testbed/README.md

 # BYOB

-This page describes how we install and use [BYOB](https://github.com/malwaredllc/byob/)
+This page describes how we install and use [Build Your Own Botnet](https://github.com/STEELISI/byob/) on a Merge testbed

 ## Prerequisites